How To: Install the last row without a pull bar

 You've seen his explanation of a combination lock's inner workings.
 You'll never lose another game of Jenga, thanks to his winning wooden pistol.
 And nearly 4 million YouTube users have marveled at his wooden marble machine sculpture.
 He's Matthias Wandel, and he's accomplished what most only dream of—turning a hobby into a career.
 Matthias has been tinkering in woodworking since he was a child, with unrestricted access to his father's workshop, permitted to use power tools unsupervised from ...

-How To: Fix a wobbly chair
+How To: Upholster a full occasional chair

 How To: Make a Garden Trug